Asian American university resource center: Mental health

 Resource centers often have a significant impact on student mental health, both through official health services and by approaching systemic problems that affect Asian American mental health.
 Resource centers are connected to the overall university health and counseling services, but also frequently have in-house counselors and trained staff.
 These faculty can provide a level of care that may not be found elsewhere; as individuals of Asian descent themselves, they have first-hand experience of many of the common health stressors Asian American university students face.
 This added cultural context allows for a deeper initial connection between a student and a counselor, which has been proven to improve counseling and therapy outcomes.

 Additionally, resource center staff and much of the programming they provide specifically address the challenges Asian Americans face in regards to racism, discrimination, and microaggressions.
 These daily challenges are major stressors in the Asian American community.
 The vast amount of resources that can be found at Asian American resource centers help address these stressors by providing both the space and tools to properly acknowledge, share, and fight against the trauma associated with such experiences.

 Asian American resource centers serve as safe spaces.
 Students are free to develop their identities and address any issues or concerns they wish.
 The resource center provides a positive environment where this development is possible.

 Community growth

 The programming, staff, and other resources available at Asian American resource centers allow the Asian American community on campus to continually develop and improve themselves.
-A key tenant of this development space is unity of all individuals of Asian descent.
+A key tenet of this development space is unity of all individuals of Asian descent.
 Throughout history, Asians have been grouped together as one ethnic group in American society.
 This false monolith, in addition to sowing discrimination into American society, has been shown to also foster ignorance among the Asian community.
 Asian American resource centers serve as a space to come together and learn without judgement.
 In learning about the diverse cultural practices of different Asian and Pacific Islander communities, understanding and camaraderie is formed.